|

 initial MOb.
 This is accomplished with the omEstablish procedure,

-HRESULT omEstablish( const CLSID* omClassID, const IID* riid,
+HRESULT omEstablish( const CLSID* omClassID, // a supported oMiser class

 for C and C++, respectively.
 This is the oMiser-specialized counterpart of a